Skip to content

 Facts

-Regulus is the faintest of the 22 first-magnitude stars.
-These are the 22 stars with apparent magnitudes of less than +1.50.
-In other words, they are the brightest stars in the sky.
+Regulus is on average the 21st brightest star in the sky.
+It is the faintest of the 21 first magnitude stars.
+These are stars with apparent magnitudes of less than +1.50.
+They are the brightest stars in the sky.

 Regulus is part of the Sickle of Leo, a sickle-shaped asterism that represents the head of the celestial Lion.
 The Sickle is outlined by the stars Epsilon Leonis, Rasalas (Mu Leonis), Adhafera (Zeta Leonis), Algieba (Gamma Leonis), and Eta Leonis.
 It appears as a backward question mark in the night sky.
 Regulus appears at the base of the Sickle and marks the Lion’s heart.